fitzgeraldkd/blog-posts/navigating-objects/navigating-objects.md

 ## Visualizing

 When you're first learning about objects, accessing these nested properties can seem abstract and might be a hard concept to grasp.
-Another way to visualize this may be to imagine this object as a folder tree on your computer.
-When you want to access a file, you sometimes have to navigate through multiple levels of directories first.
+Another way to visualize this may be to **imagine this object as a folder tree** on your computer.
+When you want to access a file, you sometimes have to navigate through *multiple levels of directories* first.
 For each level of arrays/objects nested within the main object, imagine another subfolder with its own contents.
-When you're in the top level directory, you can't access a file that is four folders down without navigating down to the file.
+When you're in the top level directory, you don't have immediate access to files in any of the sub-directories.

-For the purpose of demonstration, I have created a mockup set of folders to mirror the structure of the `fetchResults` object.
+For the purpose of demonstration, I have created a *mockup set of folders* to mirror the structure of the `fetchResults` object.
 Below is the output of running the `tree` command in the terminal for these directories.
 ```bash
 # bash
 $ tree fetchResults